ipcampbell12/ipcampbell12/README.md

 <!--
 **ipcampbell12/ipcampbell12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+🔭 I’m currently working on building a Flask REST API for a gradebook application I am developing.
+I'm almost done!
+After I've finished the backend, I plan on using React to develop the frontend.

+🧐 I'm currentlyy learning Flask, React, data structures and algorithms, and version control with gituhb

+❓ Ask me about my previous projects,

+📬 Feel free to contact me via linkedin (www.linkedin.com/in/ian-campbell-77981a1a7) or email (ipcampbell12@gmail.com)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ipcampbell12)](https://github.com/anuraghazra/github-readme-stats)